amaranth-lang/amaranth-boards/README.md

-# nMigen boards and connectors

-## Ready to use board and connector pinouts, and programming scripts

-TBD
+# Amaranth HDL board definitions

+TODO

-### License
+## License

-nMigen is released under the very permissive two-clause BSD license.
-Under the terms of this license, you are authorized to use nMigen for closed-source proprietary designs.
+Amaranth is released under the very permissive two-clause BSD license.
+Under the terms of this license, you are authorized to use Amaranth for closed-source proprietary designs.

 See LICENSE file for full copyright and license info.